Skip to main content

 Background

 Despite tens of billions of dollars being spent annually on restoring riverscapes, we are nowhere near scratching the scope of the problem.
-There is way more work that needs to be done, than we are getting done.
-Restoration tends to be primarily be implemented with funding from grants and program-specific contracts.
-The vast majority of restoration funding comes from revenue from tax-payers and/or rate-payers (e.g. utilities and ) and a variety of mechanisms are used to make awards and get projects implemented.
-However, these standard methods of procurement are typically subject to local, state and/or federal contracting guidelines and limitations, and are difficult to organize for larger projects or plan for phased implementation.
+There is way more work that needs to be done than we are getting done.
+Restoration tends to be primarily implemented with funding from grants and program-specific contracts.
+The vast majority of restoration funding comes from revenue from taxpayers and/or rate-payers (e.g., utilities) and a variety of mechanisms are used to make awards and get projects implemented.
+However, these standard methods of procurement are typically subject to local, state, and/or federal contracting guidelines and limitations, and are difficult to organize for larger projects or plan for phased implementation.
 The current pace of spending and action is far too little.

 Similar problems exist in restoring forests.
 Some innovative thinkers from Blue Forest Conservation developed a Forest Resilience Bond as a mechanism to tackle some similar challenges faced in forest restoration.